07 Feb Understanding Do Not Contact (DNC) Compliance

 Following these facts, some people wrongly assume that DNC compliance harms and limits business operations.
 In reality, the DNC rules help telemarketers build trust and long-lasting relationships with customers by demonstrating respect for privacy.

 If a consumer has taken the time to list their number on the DNC registry, receiving a telemarketing call will likely make them feel annoyed and invaded.
 That’s not the kind of impact you want to have on consumers.
-Instead of overloading customers with sales pitches, calls, and text messages, you want to create meaningful, targeted marketing strategies
+Instead of overloading customers with sales pitches, calls, and text messages, you want to create meaningful, targeted marketing strategies.

 The key is to pay attention to what consumers want.
 If some people dislike telemarketing, it’s a good idea to avoid calling them and focus on other marketing strategies.
 Social media, emails, or in-store promotions can help you reach that particular group of consumers.